heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 - Java offers classes and data structures to manage concurrency.
 - Multiple strategies exist to manage concurrency, with different trade-offs:
   - Unlimited threads can use all the available resources.
-  - Threadpools can set the maximum number of threads but need to calculate the right amount to use resources efficiently.
+  - threadpools can set the maximum number of threads but need to calculate the right amount to use resources efficiently.
-  - Recommended: Threadpools for Java < 19 and VirtualThreads for Java > 19.
+  - Recommended: Threadpools for Java < 19 and virtual threads for Java > 19.

 ##### Elements to improve for next year